Polypropylene: Catalysts

-Commercial synthesis of syndiotactic polypropylene is carried out with the use of a special class of metallocene catalysts.
-They employ bridged bis-metallocene complexes of the type bridge-(Cp_{1})(Cp_{2})ZrCl_{2} where the first Cp ligand is the cyclopentadienyl group, the second Cp ligand is the fluorenyl group, and the bridge between the two Cp ligands is -CH_{2}-CH_{2}-, >SiMe_{2}, or >SiPh_{2}.
-These complexes are converted to polymerization catalysts by activating them with a special organoaluminium co-catalyst, methylaluminoxane (MAO).
+Commercial synthesis of syndiotactic polypropylene is carried out with the use of a special class of metallocene catalysts, illustrating the role of homogeneous catalysts.
+Like the heterogeneous catalysts, these catalysts are prepared by activation of a metal halide.
+Common precatalysts are modified versions of zirconacene dichloride.
+Modifications include linking the two cyclopentadienyl-like ligands with covalent groups such as Si(CH3)2 as well as replacing the cyclopentadienyl ligand with related groups such as indenyl and fluorenyl.
+These complexes are often activated with organoaluminium reagents such as methylaluminoxane (MAO).

-Atactic polypropylene is an amorphous rubbery material.
-It can be produced commercially either with a special type of supported Ziegler-Natta catalyst or with some metallocene catalysts.

 Manufacturing from polypropylene

 Melting process of polypropylene can be achieved via extrusion and molding.
 Common extrusion methods include production of melt-blown and spun-bond fibers to form long rolls for future conversion into a wide range of useful products, such as face masks, filters, diapers and wipes.

 The most common shaping technique is injection molding, which is used for parts such as cups, cutlery, vials, caps, containers, housewares, and automotive parts such as batteries.
 The related techniques of blow molding and injection-stretch blow molding are also used, which involve both extrusion and molding.

 The large number of end-use applications for polypropylene are often possible because of the ability to tailor grades with specific molecular properties and additives during its manufacture.
 For example, antistatic additives can be added to help polypropylene surfaces resist dust and dirt.
 Many physical finishing techniques can also be used on polypropylene, such as machining.
 Surface treatments can be applied to polypropylene parts in order to promote adhesion of printing ink and paints.

 Expanded Polypropylene (EPP) has been produced through both solid and melt state processing.
 EPP is manufactured using melt processing with either chemical or physical blowing agents.
 Expansion of PP in solid state, due to its highly crystalline structure, has not been successful.
 In this regard, two novel strategies were developed for expansion of PP. It was observed that PP can be expanded to make EPP through controlling its crystalline structure or through blending with other polymers.